MaryBamisile/Convert-WinServer2022-Eval/README.md

 <img width="1506" height="910" alt="image" src="https://github.com/user-attachments/assets/0936f0db-dbbf-4695-a620-7e507ad05756" />

-Details of the current version
+Details of the current version:

 <img width="658" height="393" alt="image" src="https://github.com/user-attachments/assets/99805ebf-51b8-43e7-bad4-374d62f93e95" />

-Apply the following network configuration on Demo-server
+Apply the following network configuration on the Demo-server:

 <img width="1100" height="630" alt="image" src="https://github.com/user-attachments/assets/06626fd9-80c2-4a71-b9be-9945eeabf1af" />

 ### Convertion from server 2022 eval to Standard edition following the steps here {(https://learn.microsoft.com/en-us/windows-server/get-started/upgrade-conversion-options#windows-server-standard-or-datacenter)}

+#### Notes from MS docs:
 If your server is running an evaluation version of Windows Server Standard or Datacenter edition, you can convert it to an available retail version.
 Run the following commands in an elevated command prompt or PowerShell session.

 - Determine the current edition name by running the following command.
 The output is an abbreviated form of the edition name.
 For example, Windows Server Datacenter (Desktop Experience) Evaluation edition is ServerDatacenterEval.